 Travel documents and wallet

-I to like smaller ones that fit into a small to medium size handbag but you can choose document holders or pretty much any kids.
-In the image below, by Amazon, an overview of some handy styles.
+I tend to like smaller ones that fit into a small to medium size handbag but you can choose document holders or pretty much any kind.

 The documents you will need to enter and leave Europe will depend on your passport and the specific country you are visiting (Intra or Extra Schengen etc).
 Make sure you check with your embassy the exact documents you need and visa requirements, as well as allowed duration of stay.